ChungsiangRoeurn/pos-api-boilerplate/README.md

 # A Boilerplate POS API

 A clean, type-safe **Point-of-Sale (POS)** REST API built with modern TypeScript tools.
 Designed with maintainability, scalability, and best practices in mind.
+If you want empty project, just clone or switch to boilerplate repo and you will get what you want!

 ## Features